cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

-### Model 3: Dropping Milestones 6 and 8 & Compare the Performance of Various Classification Methods including Random Forest, Decision Tree, SVM, KNN, and Logistic Regression
+### 5.1.3.
+Dropping Milestones 6 and 8 & Compare the Performance of Various Classification Methods including Random Forest, Decision Tree, SVM, KNN, and Logistic Regression

 In Model 3, to increase the size of training and test datasets, we removed the features related to the Milestones 6 and 8 as they have much more Null values compared to other features.
 Because we want to run different classification methods and compare their performance metrics, we performed a correlation matrix beteen features and selected the highest correlated features with the target feature as the most important features.
 Then, we tuned the hyperparameters of several classification methods including Random Forest, Decision Tree, SVM, KNN, and Logistic Regression.
 Finally, we trained the tuned models, obtained the performance metrics using test dataset, and compare the results.

-#### Model 3-1 Random Forest
+#### 5.1.3.2.
+Random Forest

 ![figure5](https://user-images.githubusercontent.com/61207345/101778115-6c990980-3ac1-11eb-93a3-ab8dcf3d355c.png)